 Halifax Agricultural Show: 53 pictures of crowds and animals at this year's show on Savile Park

+Halifax Agricultural Show: 53 pictures of crowds and animals at the 2023 show on Savile Park

 The annual event, which took place on Saturday (August 12), saw a whole host of animals take to the showground for a variety of classes.